wavemaker/docs/learn/on-premise/extensions/mb-prerequisites.md

 - Helm Package zip
 - Checksum(sha1sum) file for above package.

-## IP Addressing and DNS Mapping
+## IP Address and DNS Mapping

-You will be needing IP Addresses for the following.
+You will be needing IP Address for the following.

 ### IP Address

 - One static IP for accessing the MockingBird platform machine from WaveMaker Platform network.
-- For all cloud managed K8s Cluster Static IP will be generated provided, access to K8s API's and after success helm setup generated Static IP can be picked up from console.
-- The above static IP should be accessible on WME network, or

 ### DNS Mapping